griptape-ai/griptape-docs/docs/griptape-framework/tools/tool-memory.md

 )

 """
-TextProcessor enables LLMs to summarize and query text.
+TextProcessor enables LLMs to summarize and search text.

-Here we wrap `summarize` and `query` methods with the same text memory, so that those activities can access data in that memory.
+Here we wrap `summarize` and `search` methods with the same text memory, so that those activities can access data in that memory.
 """